a773music/a773_er301/README.md

 ## Regarding CPU-usage
 CPU-usage is not linear on the ER-301.
 These figures are measured in the most conservative way:
-1) Measured on around 60-70% cpu load, by loading a large number of units
+- Measured on around 60-70% cpu load, by loading a large number of units
-2) Cpu usage = (total_cpu% - 3%) / nb_units
+- Cpu usage = (total_cpu% - 3%) / nb_units
-3) CU is the cpu usage from a comparable custom unit build by me
+- CU refers to the cpu usage of a comparable custom unit build by me